CNES/cars/docs/source/user_guide/cli.rst

 If the user provides an additional input image, an ortho-image ``clr.tif`` is also produced.
 The latter is stackable to the DSM (See :ref:`getting_started`).

-If the user save point cloud (point_cloud_fusion, point_cloud_outliers_removing, point_cloud_rasterization), the point cloud are saved in las format with colors or graylevel image.
+If the user saves points clouds as laz format (point_cloud_fusion, point_cloud_outliers_removing, point_cloud_rasterization), the points clouds are saved in laz compressed format with colors or graylevel image.

 These two products can be visualized with `QGIS <https://www.qgis.org/fr/site/>`_ for example.